2015 Tour de Pologne: Stage 2

-The second stage will take the riders into Silesia.
-After the start in Częstochowa, the peloton will head southwards towards the Silesian Metropolis.
+The second stage will take the riders into Silesian Voivodeship.
+After the start in Częstochowa, the peloton will head southwards towards the Metropolis GZM.
 The intermediate sprints of the day will be in Siewierz and Będzin.
 There will also be two categorised climbs, again in Będzin but also in Dąbrowa Górnicza, where five laps of a 10 km circuit will be held.
 Again, it is predicted that the sprinters will dominate.